usaid-cs/yesterday-i-learned/random.md

 ![What the heck is a National Use-Up-Your-Leftovers-in-a-Jell-O-Salad Week](https://i.imgur.com/D1mir6l.png)

+1. The Thai boys and coach went to the Tham Luang cave [intentionally](https://en.wikipedia.org/wiki/Tham_Luang_cave_rescue) to celebrate one of the boys' (Peerapat Sompiangjai) birthday.
+1. Tobago rhymes with Potato.
+1. In association football, overtime is called extra time.
+1. Tempura shrimp are stretched out by [cutting muscles on the underside](https://www.quora.com/Why-is-tempura-shrimp-longer-than-other-shrimps?share=1) to allow them to lie flat.
 1. [John Rhys-Davies](https://en.wikipedia.org/wiki/John_Rhys-Davies), who played Gimli the Dwarf in whichever Lord of the Rings movies, is taller than all the hobbits, that king guy, and the wizard.
 1. Nursing has the opposite problem as in engineering fields. ["I did nursing for 4 years.
 I regret every single second of it.
 Your coworkers, basically all women, will expect you to do all the heavy lifting just because you're a man. (...)
 The one time I said 'no, you get paid more than me anyway' I got a nice trip to see my supervisor, who of course is also a woman, and berated me for not 'manning up'.
 Don't nurse if your a man.
-It's a hellscape of estrogen and gender conforming stereotypes. (...) the expectations on you are MUCH higher than your female coworkers.﻿"](https://www.youtube.com/watch?v=lOT0GOyw2pY&lc=UgwYkQgMSDYntvHZNs54AaABAg)
+It's a hellscape of estrogen and gender conforming stereotypes. (...) the expectations on you are MUCH higher than your female coworkers."](https://www.youtube.com/watch?v=lOT0GOyw2pY&lc=UgwYkQgMSDYntvHZNs54AaABAg)
 1. Zero didn't appear in historical texts until [1500 years ago](https://www.youtube.com/watch?v=-4vUklg2lCc).
 Same video describes other numbers having a sensory equivalent, i.e. you can see "1" of something.
 Same argument does not explain "-1".
 1. Make plastic collar inserts with old gift cards (as long as they are white).
 1. Londoners eat what they call [jellied eels](https://en.wikipedia.org/wiki/Jellied_eels), as eels are cheap, nutritious, and all over River Thames.